aaronr7734/shortcut-jar/README.md

 Describe Photo works similarly to Describe Screenshot, but it allows you to either:

 1. Take a photo within the shortcut
-2. Share a photo with the shortcut with the share sheet (iOS, iPad OS and Vision OS) or quick actions (macOS.)
+2. Share one or more photos with the shortcut with the share sheet (iOS, iPad OS and Vision OS) or quick actions (macOS.)

 ## Getting Started